jbandela/jrb_node/README.txt

 WHAT IS JRB NODE

-This library provides a boost.asio based sync and async http_client and http and https server
+This is a C++11 library that provides a boost.asio based sync and async http client and server http and https (via openssl) are supported in both the client and the server

 The http_parser library from joyent is used to parse http (https://github.com/joyent/http-parser/)